smirik/SmirikPropelAdminBundle/Resources/doc/generator.md

 ##### Column's creation

-The generator will show you all avaliable columns according to \*TableMap class.
+The generator will show you all available columns according to \*TableMap class.
 You may use any name for the column but you have to create getter & setter for this name.
 For each column you have to provide:

 Option | Description
 --- | ---